-We are working with single mothers who have encountered a life altering event and are now in crisis.
-Many of our clients have been unable to work because they can’t afford the cost of childcare.
-By offering them financial assistance with their childcare expenses, they can earn an income and provide for their families.
+We are working with single parents who have encountered a life altering event and are now in crisis.
+Many of our parents have been unable to work because they can’t afford the cost of childcare.
+By offering them financial assistance with their childcare expenses, they are able earn an income and provide for their families.

 Our program requirements include completion of required financial education workshops and volunteer hours.
 We also equip our families with other educational tools and resources.
 These are led by our community partners who are professionals in the legal, career advancement, mentoring, and family counseling fields.

-We firmly believe that our clients need to be vested.
+We firmly believe that our families need to be vested.
 We like to say that “we are not offering a handout, but a hand up”.
-It is imperative that we equip our clients with vital resources and basic knowledge of the areas they need to best care for their children.
+It is imperative that we equip our families with vital resources and basic knowledge of the areas they need to best care for their children.

 The goal is that we provide the necessary tools needed to take them from instability to stability.